Update on the 4th Regional European Safe Community Conference in Harstad June 3-5 2014

 The Midnight Sun in June

 The planning for Harstad 2014, June 3-5 is on track.
 The organizing committee has secured internationally renowned plenary speakers.
-There will be a number of scholarships available for applicants (check conference website when published)
+There will be a number of scholarships available for applicants.

-The website for info on registration, abstract submission, early bird payment and pre- and post- conference activities will be published in near future.
+The website for info on registration, abstract submission, early bird payment and pre- and post- conference activities is now published.